awesomerank/awesomerank.github.io/lists/hangtwenty/dive-into-machine-learning.md

 You can install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.continuum.io/downloads).
 Anaconda is popular in Data Science and Machine Learning communities.

 If you're using Python 2.7, don't worry.
 You don't have to migrate to Python 3 just for this guide.
 Also, if you're using pip/virtualenv instead of Anaconda, that's alright too!
-Cf. [conda vs. pip vs. virtualenv](https://conda.io/docs/_downloads/conda-pip-virtualenv-translator.html) if you're curious.
+And re: installing packages, this is a helpful doc: [conda vs. pip vs. virtualenv](https://conda.io/docs/commands.html#conda-vs-pip-vs-virtualenv-commands)

 ## Let's go!